awsdocs/aws-control-tower-guide/doc_source/strongly-recommended-guardrails.md

           - AWS::S3::Bucket
 ```

-## Disallow Amazon EBS Volumes That Are Unattached to An Amazon EC2 Instance<a name="disallow-unattached-ebs"></a>
+## Detect Whether Amazon EBS Volumes are Attached to Amazon EC2 Instances<a name="disallow-unattached-ebs"></a>

-Detects whether an Amazon EBS volume persists independently from an Amazon EC2 instance\.
+This guardrail detects whether an Amazon EBS volume device persists independently from an Amazon EC2 instance\.
 This guardrail does not change the status of the account\.
 This is a detective guardrail with strongly recommended guidance\.
 By default, this guardrail is not enabled\.

 The artifact for this guardrail is the following AWS Config rule\.